-by Andrew Milbourn, CEO Kiss The Fish
+by Andrew Milbourn, CEO of Kiss The Fish

-Well I can’t put it off any longer, the time has come to address the single most requested training and coaching subject which is – how to close more deals…
+Well, I can’t put it off any longer, the time has come to address the single most requested training and coaching subject which is – how to close more deals…

-It’s not one of my favourite subjects because quite simply people simply don’t understand the sales process well enough to ‘get it’ when I say…”if you want to be better at closing, you’ve got to be better at selling”… what I mean by that is that there are a few quick tips for smartening up your ability to close, but if you struggle to close deals it will usually be because you simply haven’t got the buyer excited enough about working with you.
+It’s not one of my favorite subjects because quite simply people simply don’t understand the sales process well enough to ‘get it’ when I say…” if you want to be better at closing, you’ve got to be better at selling”… what I mean by that is that there are a few quick tips for smartening up your ability to close, but if you struggle to close deals it will usually be because you simply haven’t got the buyer excited enough about working with you.